Sustainable Workspaces, Manchester

 -

 Set within the iconic Renold Building, a modernist landmark in the city, the project brings new life to an underused part of the structure as a dynamic workspace.
-The reimagined space will host a range of collaboration zones, flexible work areas, event spaces, and a vibrant social hub with a café and bar.
+The reimagined space hosts a range of collaboration zones, flexible work areas, event spaces, and a vibrant social hub with a café and bar.

 Building on lessons learned in London, the design embraces a low-intervention, resource-conscious approach.
 The existing character of the building is celebrated, with minimal, strategic changes made to preserve material integrity and reduce waste.
 Where interventions are necessary, they are modular—designed for easy disassembly and reuse—and crafted from regenerative materials such as timber and hemp.